 Skip to content

-Graduates are future leaders who work with students who have serious disabilities.
+Graduates are future leaders who work with students who havecomplex support needs.
 As teachers, they create individualized plans for each student.
 They will gain the skills to manage classrooms and behaviors and use data to make decisions.
 Candidates get real-life experience so they can practice what they learned in class.

 Number Course Name Credits Term